siderolabs/talos/website/content/v1.13/reference/cli.md

 ### Options

 ```
       --apiserver-image string                 kube-apiserver image to use (default "registry.k8s.io/kube-apiserver")
   -c, --cluster string                         Cluster to connect to if a proxy endpoint is used.
       --context string                         Context to be used in command
       --controller-manager-image string        kube-controller-manager image to use (default "registry.k8s.io/kube-controller-manager")
       --dry-run                                skip the actual upgrade and show the upgrade plan instead
       --endpoint string                        the cluster control plane endpoint
   -e, --endpoints strings                      override default endpoints in Talos configuration
       --from string                            the Kubernetes control plane version to upgrade from
   -h, --help                                   help for upgrade-k8s
       --kubelet-image string                   kubelet image to use (default "ghcr.io/siderolabs/kubelet")
+      --manifests-force-conflicts              overwrite the fields when applying even if the field manager differs
+      --manifests-inventory-policy string      kubernetes SSA inventory policy (one of 'MustMatch', 'AdoptIfNoInventory' or 'AdoptAll') (default "AdoptIfNoInventory")
+      --manifests-no-prune                     whether pruning of previously applied objects should happen after apply
+      --manifests-prune-timeout duration       how long to wait for resources to be fully deleted (set to zero to disable waiting) (default 3m0s)
+      --manifests-reconcile-timeout duration   how long to wait for resources to be fully reconciled (set to zero to disable waiting) (default 3m0s)
   -n, --nodes strings                          target the specified nodes
       --pre-pull-images                        pre-pull images before upgrade (default true)
       --proxy-image string                     kube-proxy image to use (default "registry.k8s.io/kube-proxy")
       --scheduler-image string                 kube-scheduler image to use (default "registry.k8s.io/kube-scheduler")
       --siderov1-keys-dir string               The path to the SideroV1 auth PGP keys directory.
 Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
 Only valid for Contexts that use SideroV1 auth.
       --talosconfig string                     The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
       --to string                              the Kubernetes control plane version to upgrade to (default "1.35.0")
       --upgrade-kubelet                        upgrade kubelet service (default true)
       --with-docs                              patch all machine configs adding the documentation for each field (default true)
       --with-examples                          patch all machine configs with the commented examples (default true)
 ```

 ### SEE ALSO